technisekai/kapan-lagi-youniverse/README.md

 With this hasrow, the script can re-run in certain daily-partition without get duplication data because it will insert data if the hashrow is not exists.

+This script also automatically handle creating schema and table schema also generating complex query to re-usable in other task.

 ![alt text](image-2.png)

 When creating metrics, used the `_updated_at` column to filter and get the new data.
 Then, using grouping and sum statement with `served_at` and `content_id` as key id.
 If `served_at` and `content_id` exists in the mart table then update the existing data with `old data + new data` else just insert the new data into mart table.

-Then, join the metrics with metrics from Study Case 1 and save as view table (recommended materialize view).
+Then, join the metrics with metrics from Study Case 1 and save as view table with name `daily_summary` (recommended materialize view).

 ### Suggestion
 - Partition: use `_updated_at` as partition with day level to reduce cost because the `_updated_at` is column that often we use to filter data to create metrics